sheldon18/cinebox/README.md

 ### Credits & Acknowledgements <a name="credits"></a>

 - Code Institute Video Tutorials for milestone project guidance
-- tackoverflow for burger button input.
+- Stackoverflow for burger button input.
 - W3schools to add main logo image.
 - password_reset_email.html added using information and help from my previous mini project.
 - All code has been self-written without use of any Git Pull requests (personal or otherwise).
 - README image uploads were using links created on GitHub Issues section.
 - 3rd party 'haarlem_deco' free font added using helping code from w3schools to add .otf files.
 - Tutor Support assistance was used for referencing static files in base.html.
-- Big thanks to Michael and rest of Tutor Support team for their patience and assitance in all of my projects.
+- Big thanks to Michael and rest of Tutor Support team for their patience and assistance in all of my projects.

 #### Media <a name="media"></a>

-- Apple devices mockup [image](https://user-images.githubusercontent.com/44424348/78756100-55ec6100-79ce-11ea-9969-cd07127840bc.JPG) created using Multi Device Website Mockup Generator.
+- Apple devices mockup [image](https://user-images.githubusercontent.com/44424348/80560009-8f474800-8a33-11ea-8e13-27548552272b.JPG) created using Multi Device Website Mockup Generator.
-- All images are non-watermarked imsages that have been sourced from IMDB and Google Images
+- All images are non-watermarked images that have been sourced from IMDB and Google Images
 - All trailer links are youtube trailer links for the respective movie.

 #### Disclaimer <a name="disclaimer"></a>